Lazard Freres Gestion S.A.S. Sells 42,709 Shares of 3M (NYSE:MMM)

-Lazard Freres Gestion S.A.S. trimmed its stake in 3M (NYSE:MMM) by 8.6% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Lazard Freres Gestion S.A.S. cut its position in shares of 3M (NYSE:MMM) by 8.6% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 455,248 shares of the conglomerate’s stock after selling 42,709 shares during the period.
 3M comprises about 2.6% of Lazard Freres Gestion S.A.S.’s investment portfolio, making the stock its 15th largest position.
-Lazard Freres Gestion S.A.S. owned 0.08% of 3M worth $74,665,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Lazard Freres Gestion S.A.S. owned about 0.08% of 3M worth $74,665,000 at the end of the most recent reporting period.

-A number of other institutional investors have also bought and sold shares of the business.
-BlackRock Inc. boosted its stake in 3M by 6.0% in the fourth quarter.
-BlackRock Inc. now owns 41,174,440 shares of the conglomerate’s stock worth $7,196,879,000 after purchasing an additional 2,319,000 shares in the last quarter.
-Flossbach Von Storch AG boosted its stake in 3M by 8.8% in the first quarter.
-Flossbach Von Storch AG now owns 9,713,725 shares of the conglomerate’s stock worth $1,871,641,000 after purchasing an additional 781,642 shares in the last quarter.
-Charles Schwab Investment Management Inc. boosted its stake in 3M by 9.6% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 7,768,306 shares of the conglomerate’s stock worth $1,357,820,000 after purchasing an additional 677,445 shares in the last quarter.
-Pendal Group Limited boosted its stake in 3M by 103,772.8% in the first quarter.
-Pendal Group Limited now owns 5,826,225 shares of the conglomerate’s stock worth $1,122,670,000 after purchasing an additional 5,820,616 shares in the last quarter.
-Finally, Fisher Asset Management LLC boosted its stake in 3M by 4.7% in the first quarter.
-Fisher Asset Management LLC now owns 5,127,446 shares of the conglomerate’s stock worth $987,956,000 after purchasing an additional 228,566 shares in the last quarter.
-64.68% of the stock is currently owned by institutional investors.
+Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+Hartford Investment Management Co. increased its position in shares of 3M by 2.6% during the first quarter.
+Hartford Investment Management Co. now owns 71,567 shares of the conglomerate’s stock valued at $13,790,000 after purchasing an additional 1,806 shares during the period.
+Beacon Harbor Wealth Advisors Inc. grew its position in 3M by 30.8% in the first quarter.
+Beacon Harbor Wealth Advisors Inc. now owns 22,204 shares of the conglomerate’s stock valued at $4,278,000 after acquiring an additional 5,226 shares during the period.
+First Trust Advisors LP grew its position in 3M by 6.0% in the fourth quarter.
+First Trust Advisors LP now owns 1,174,100 shares of the conglomerate’s stock valued at $205,221,000 after acquiring an additional 66,839 shares during the period.
+Elk River Wealth Management LLC bought a new stake in 3M in the fourth quarter valued at $3,137,000.
+Finally, Healthcare of Ontario Pension Plan Trust Fund grew its position in 3M by 284.5% in the fourth quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 11,090 shares of the conglomerate’s stock valued at $1,938,000 after acquiring an additional 8,206 shares during the period.
+Institutional investors and hedge funds own 64.68% of the company’s stock.

-In related news, VP Ivan K. Fong sold 12,059 shares of the stock in a transaction that occurred on Friday, April 30th.
-The stock was sold at an average price of $198.46, for a total transaction of $2,393,229.14.
-Following the completion of the transaction, the vice president now directly owns 47,872 shares of the company’s stock, valued at $9,500,677.12.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Kristen M. Ludgate sold 933 shares of the stock in a transaction that occurred on Wednesday, April 21st.
-The shares were sold at an average price of $200.00, for a total value of $186,600.00.
+In other 3M news, EVP Kristen M. Ludgate sold 933 shares of the stock in a transaction dated Wednesday, April 21st.
+The stock was sold at an average price of $200.00, for a total value of $186,600.00.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, VP Ivan K. Fong sold 12,059 shares of the stock in a transaction dated Friday, April 30th.
+The stock was sold at an average price of $198.46, for a total value of $2,393,229.14.
+Following the completion of the sale, the vice president now owns 47,872 shares of the company’s stock, valued at $9,500,677.12.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 13,075 shares of company stock valued at $2,595,271.
-0.42% of the stock is owned by corporate insiders.
+Insiders sold 13,075 shares of company stock worth $2,595,271 in the last three months.
+Insiders own 0.42% of the company’s stock.

-3M (NYSE:MMM) last announced its quarterly earnings results on Monday, April 26th.
-The conglomerate reported $2.77 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.29 by $0.48.
+3M (NYSE:MMM) last released its earnings results on Monday, April 26th.
+The conglomerate reported $2.77 earnings per share for the quarter, beating the consensus estimate of $2.29 by $0.48.
 3M had a return on equity of 44.77% and a net margin of 15.65%.
-The company had revenue of $8.85 billion during the quarter, compared to the consensus estimate of $8.43 billion.
-During the same period in the prior year, the company earned $2.16 earnings per share.
-The company’s revenue for the quarter was up 9.6% compared to the same quarter last year.
-Equities analysts expect that 3M will post 8.56 EPS for the current year.
+The firm had revenue of $8.85 billion for the quarter, compared to analyst estimates of $8.43 billion.
+During the same quarter in the prior year, the firm posted $2.16 earnings per share.
+The company’s quarterly revenue was up 9.6% on a year-over-year basis.
+Equities analysts forecast that 3M will post 8.56 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Saturday, June 12th.
-Investors of record on Friday, May 21st will be issued a dividend of $1.48 per share.
-The ex-dividend date of this dividend is Thursday, May 20th.
-This represents a $5.92 dividend on an annualized basis and a dividend yield of 2.89%.
-3M’s payout ratio is presently 65.05%.
+The business also recently announced a quarterly dividend, which will be paid on Saturday, June 12th.
+Shareholders of record on Friday, May 21st will be paid a $1.48 dividend.
+This represents a $5.92 annualized dividend and a yield of 2.89%.
+The ex-dividend date is Thursday, May 20th.
+3M’s payout ratio is 65.05%.

 3M Company develops, manufactures, and markets various products worldwide.
 It operates through four business segments: Safety and Industrial, Transportation and Electronics, Health Care, and Consumer.
 The Safety and Industrial segment offers personal safety products, industrial adhesives and tapes, abrasives, closure and masking systems, electrical markets, automotive aftermarket, and roofing granules to industrial, electrical, and safety markets.